 Colorectal Practice is a clinic in Singapore that specialises in the treatment of colorectal conditions, including haemorrhoids.
-The clinic is headed by colorectal surgeon, Dr Dennis Koh who is skilled in performing both non-surgical and surgical piles treatment such as haemorrhoidectomy and rubber band ligation.
+The clinic is headed by Dr Dennis Koh who is skilled in performing both non-surgical and surgical piles treatment such as haemorrhoidectomy and rubber band ligation.
 For enquiries and appointments, call 6262 1226.

 We tailor our treatments based on your lifestyle requirements and healthcare needs.
 At our colorectal clinic, we believe in providing personalized care as it allows for better surgical outcomes and creates a supportive environment for our patients.

 For a detailed consultation, contact us at 6262 1226 or fill up the contact form below.